 Barbering is America’s fastest-growing profession, according to Forbes.
 That’s because the men-specific grooming industry is experiencing a massive boom.
 Barbershops decreased by 23% between 1992-2012 as the traditional red, white and blue pole gave way to salon culture.
 But barbershops are back.

-In 2013, the number of barbershops grew at least 10%, and they’re expected to help make male grooming a $26 billion industry by 2020, Forbes reported.
+In 2022, male grooming products made more than $202 billion and much of that growth came from the increase in the number of men’s salons is fueling demand, according to Grand View Research.
 Barbershops are more than just a place to get a trim and a shave, they’re community hubs of conversation, networking and, of course, barbershop gossip — all of which are staples of vibrant neighborhoods.

 Ice Cream Shop